Setting Up Your First GitHub Repository: A Step-by-Step Guide

 Choose Public if:

-• You might want contributions or feedback from others
+• You might want feedback or contributions from the community

 Choose Private if: